Salem al-Hazmi

 Al-Hazmi had a relatively long history with al-Qaeda before being selected for the attacks.
 He obtained a tourist visa through the Visa Express program and arrived in the United States in June 2001 where he would settle in New Jersey with other American 77 hijackers up until the attacks.

-On September 11, 2001, al-Hazmi boarded American Airlines Flight 77 and helped subdue the passengers and crew for Hani Hanjour, the pilot among the hijackers, to crash the plane into the western facade of the Pentagon.
-His older brother, Nawaf al-Hazmi, was another hijacker aboard the same flight.
-Along with Ahmed al-Haznawi, who was one of the hijackers on United Airlines Flight 93 and Hamza al-Ghamdi, who was also co-hijacker with his older brother on United Airlines Flight 175, he was among the youngest hijackers in the attacks.
+On September 11, 2001, al-Hazmi boarded Flight 77 alongside four accomplices, his older brother Nawaf al-Hazmi included.
+He helped subdue the passengers and crew, allowing the team's suicide pilot Hani Hanjour to take control of the plane.
+Al-Hazmi had turned 20 that same year, making him the youngest of the nineteen terrorists to perpetrate the attacks.

-History
+Biography

-Salem al-Hazmi was born on February 2, 1981, to Muhammad Salim al-Hazmi, a grocer, in Mecca, Saudi Arabia.
+Salem Muhammed al-Hazmi was born on February 2, 1981, to Muhammad Salim al-Hazmi, a grocer, in Mecca, Saudi Arabia.
 His father described Salem as a quarrelsome teenager who had problems with alcohol and petty theft.
 However, he stopped drinking and began to attend the mosque about three months before he left his family.

 There are reports that he fought in Afghanistan with his brother, Nawaf al-Hazmi, and other reports say the two fought together in Chechnya.
 Salem al-Hazmi was an al-Qaeda veteran by the time he was selected for participation in the 9/11 attacks.
 U.S. intelligence learned of al-Hazmi's involvement with al-Qaeda as early as 1999, but he was not placed on any watchlists.

 Known as Bilal during the preparations, both he and Ahmed al-Ghamdi flew to Beirut in November 2000, though on separate flights.

-Along with Nawaf al-Hazmi and several other future hijackers, Salem al-Hazmi may have attended the 2000 Al Qaeda Summit in Kuala Lumpur, Malaysia.
+Along with Nawaf al-Hazmi and several other future hijackers, Salem al-Hazmi may have attended the 2000 al-Qaeda Summit in Kuala Lumpur, Malaysia.
 It was there that the details of the 9/11 attacks were decided upon.